westbenj2020/pso-mobility/README.md

 Basic steps:

 1. Install the documentation-specific dependencies as described in the [ns-3 installation guide](https://www.nsnam.org/wiki/Installation)
-1. You might need to fix the ImageMagick permissions for ghostscript files
+1. You might need to fix the ImageMagick permissions for ghostscript files.